-(a) The State Board of Education shall consist of the Lieutenant Governor, the State Treasurer, and 11 members appointed by the Governor, subject to confirmation by the General Assembly in joint session. the Governor, six members appointed by the Governor, six members elected by the Senate, and six members elected by the House of Representatives.
-Not more than one public school employee paid from State or local funds may-shall serve as an appointive or elective member of the State Board of Education.
-No spouse of any public Instruction or his spouse, may-shall serve as an appointive or elective member of the State Board of Education.
-No appointive or elective member shall serve on the Board within two years of having served in the General Assembly.
+The State Board of Education shall consist of the Lieutenant Governor, the State Treasurer, and 11 members appointed by the Governor, subject to confirmation by the General Assembly in joint session. five members appointed by the Governor, five members elected by the Senate, and five members elected by the House of Representatives.
+Not more than one public school employee paid from State or local funds may serve as an appointive or elected member of the State Board of Education.
+No spouse of any public school employee paid from State or local funds and no employee of the Department of Public Instruction or his spouse, may shall serve as an appointive or elected member of the State Board of Education.
 Of the appointive members of the State Board of Education, one shall be appointed from each of the eight educational districts and three shall be appointed as members at large.
-Appointments shall be for terms of eight years and shall be made in four classes.
-Appointments to fill vacancies shall be made by the Governor for the unexpired terms and shall not be subject to confirmation.
+Appointments shall be for terms of eight years and shall be made in four classes. four-year terms, except that the appointments of three members appointed by the Governor, two members elected by the Senate, and two members elected by the House of Representatives, in 1993, shall be for two-year terms.